 I remember sitting on his bedroom floor one day while he was teaching me to play chess.
-He looked at me, a quiet desperation flickering beneath the more predominant defiance within his expression, and said something along the lines of “but I can’t talk without them, I can’t say anything worthwhile, or be social without them.”
-It was in that moment, with a sinking feeling in the pit of my stomach, that I realized he had a very serious problem.
+He looked at me, quiet desperation flickering beneath the more predominant defiance within his expression, and said something along the lines of “but I can’t talk without them, I can’t say anything worthwhile, or be social without them.”
+It was at that moment, with a sinking feeling in the pit of my stomach, that I realized he had a very serious problem.

-Things progressed from there and eventually he became fearful and realized that he was in deep.
+Things progressed from there and eventually, he became fearful and realized that he was in deep.
 In addition to his deteriorating health, he had lost his serious girlfriend and suffered the consequences of poor performance at both work and school—all due to his drug addiction.

 The first time I saw him in withdrawals was very frightening—he was sweaty and agitated, with circles under his eyes—he hadn’t been sleeping.
-As time and his withdrawals progressed, it seemed I spent more time talking to him through a closed door—the nausea, vomiting, and diarrhea kept him in pretty close proximity to the bathroom.
+As time and his withdrawals progressed, it seemed I spent more time talking to him through a closed door—nausea, vomiting, and diarrhea kept him in pretty close proximity to the bathroom.

 After his first attempt at quitting, he was afraid to try again because of the uncomfortable symptoms that resulted.
 He also struggled with the psychological implications of the addiction, something that continued for some time even after he was finally able to overcome his addiction.